Securing Multi-Tenant Environments with Workload Identity: A CISO's Guide

 Managing a large number of workload identities across tenants is a significant hurdle.
 Each tenant requires multiple identities for its various applications and services.
 This proliferation can quickly become unmanageable.

 The risk of orphaned or misconfigured identities rises with the number of identities.
-For example, in a healthcare SaaS platform, a forgotten API key could expose sensitive patient data.
+For example, in a healthcare SaaS platform, a forgotten api key could expose sensitive patient data.
+Tools like cloud asset inventory and identity governance platforms can help identify and manage these orphaned identities by scanning for unused credentials or permissions that haven't been accessed in a while.

 Tracking and revoking access becomes difficult.
 Without proper systems, a CISO might struggle to ensure that every workload identity has the correct permissions.